jenkinsci/git-changelog-plugin/README.md

 ![](/doc/imgs/git-jira-log-post-build-action-console.png)

-If you specify a filename, you can use other plugins like [HTML Plublisher Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin) to save the files as jenkins report.
+If you specify a filename, you can use other plugins like [HTML Publisher Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin) to save the files as jenkins report.

 ## Using as Token Macro Replacement Provider